ranchester2/backtickbot/README.md

 * `responses.json` - content should be `[]`
 * `optout.json` - content should be `[]`

-Install systemd service located in data/, setup user, etc, start it.
-Or just install requirements.txt and run backtickbot.py
+Install requirements.txt and run backtickbot.py

+There is also a terrible dockerfile setup, so you can use that.
+But make sure to have a config volume to `/app/secrets`, a data volume at `/app/runtime` and bind mount the webserver directory to `/app/webdata`

 You also need a .env file in secrets/.env